nwpu-graduation-project/MindParadise/README.md

 		);
 	}

-remmber to change the login, password and database field;
+remmber to change the login, password and database field( database name is the one you defined above);

 #### configure the email server
 In order to achieve the user's recover and user'sverify function, we need a email server. we choose gmail sever as our email sever;